Southern California

 The route from southern California to the Central Valley and the Bay Area as well as to Las Vegas via Brightline West will require construction through several mountain ranges.

-Most of the environmental documents for these sections will be completed by 2022, the final step prior to construction once funding is available.
+Most of the environmental documents for these sections will be completed soon, the final step prior to construction once funding is available.

 Palmdale, 40 miles north and east of Los Angeles, will become an important junction of high-speed lines north, south, and east.
 The City is so enthusiastic about the economic potential of high-speed rail that they embarked on a massive planning effort envisioning redevelopment of a full square mile of their downtown center.
 The Palmdale Transit Area Specific Plan proposes a pedestrian-oriented mixed-use district surrounding a multimodal transportation hub serving high-speed rail, Metrolink, Brightline West, Amtrak, light rail, and bus service.